 Zoning and Local Regulations

-Zoning and local regulations are generally an issue only when getting your business started but can come up if you plan on expanding or moving your operations.
+Zoning and local regulations are generally an issue only when getting your business started.
+However, they can become a problem again if you plan on expanding or moving your operations.
 Dealing with local government agencies and workers can be frustrating.
 It often helps to have a local attorney who is familiar with these agencies and understands how to fast-track approvals to reduce the delays caused by zoning roadblocks.

 Commercial Real Estate Disputes

 Operating your franchise in a commercial space can lead to a number of areas of dispute, including rent increases, landlord responsibilities, common area maintenance, and lease renewals or refusals.
 The first step to protecting your interests involves a full commercial lease review and due diligence.
-When entering into a commercial lease, you should have the agreement reviewed by an experienced commercial lease and contract attorney.
+When entering into a commercial lease, you should have the agreement reviewed by an experienced real estate litigation lawyer.

-Unpaid bills can reduce the licensee's liquidity, putting the business at risk and the franchise agreement at risk.
+Unpaid bills can reduce the licensee's liquidity, putting the business and the franchise agreement at risk.
 Your franchise attorney understands how important it is for the business to get paid and be paid on time.
-Your franchise attorney can help you plan for non-payment or late payment and help your business collect any money owed through collections actions.
+Your franchise attorney can help you plan for non-payment or late payment and help your business collect any money owed through the collections process.

-From negotiating and preparing franchise agreements to litigating franchise disputes, with our extensive business litigation experience, we understand how to help franchisees get started with the best chance for success.
-The Katz Law Group, P.C. has more than 20 years of experience with business law in Massachusetts and across New England, including franchise operations.
-Contact the Katz Law Group today.
+From negotiating and preparing franchise agreements to litigating franchise disputes, with our extensive business litigation experience, we understand how to help franchisees get started and move forward with the best chance for success.
+The Katz Law Group has nearly 40 years of experience with business law, serving franchise operations in Worcester, Marlborough, Framingham, and across New England and Massachusetts.
+Call their law office at (508) 480-8202 or contact them online.